 Step 1.
 Identify the Correct AC Line to Insulate

-The first step to insulating ac lines is determining which refrigerant lines require insulation.
-As earlier stated, two pipes connect the air conditioning unit to your home's blower system.
+The first step to insulating ac lines in determining which refrigerant lines require insulation.
+As earlier stated, two pipes connect the air conditioning unit to your home’s blower system.
 The pipes can be seen connecting the outdoor and indoor units.

 The large cold copper pipe (the suction line) and the small warm tube (the liquid line).
 You should only insulate the larger (suction line) pipe.
 The smaller pipe does not require insulation because it is designed to disperse some of the heat as it travels inside.

 Step 2.
 Measure the Length and Thickness of the Copper Pipe

 The next step is to measure the diameter and length of the pipe to ensure that you purchase the proper size insulation that perfectly fits the pipe.
 Insulation is typically available in 1/2 inch, 3/4 inch, and 1-inch thicknesses.
 To determine the size of the copper, check the manufacturer’s recommendation attached to the AC unit.

 Step 3.
 Purchase Insulation

 Once You have the measurements, you can go to any home improvement store in your area and buy new AC pipe insulation.
 The different insulation materials include fiberglass, foam rubber, and polyethylene foam.

 Polyethylene foam is regarded as the best material and is probably the most widely used.
 It is easy to install and inexpensive.
 Foam rubber insulators are also easy to install and can last a long time.